-If you’re wondering how to finish a tile backsplash in a way that hides the raw or cut edges, here’s how to finish tile with metal edging.
+If you’d like to learn how to finish a tile backsplash in a way that hides the raw or cut edges – but wondering how to finish tile edges without bullnose – here’s how to finish tile with metal edging.
 We recently tiled the kitchen backsplash, creating a pretty herringbone pattern using basic subway tiles:

-Because we didn’t tile the whole wall (and stopped on the outer edges of the room, where the walls end abruptly) I wanted a nice way to finish the tile.
-We used metal edging – you can see it above the sink in the photo below.
-You can find this metal edging in tiling shops and home improvement stores and it comes in different sizes and and metal finishes.
-It’s very subtle, you can barely see it, but it just finishes off the tile nicely.
+Because we didn’t tile the whole wall above the sink, and stopped the tile design on the outer edges of the room (on one side to line up with cabinets, on the other side because the wall there ends), I wanted a nice way to finish the tile.
+We decided to use metal tile edge to sort of “frame” the tile backsplash.
+You can find this metal edging in tiling shops and home improvement stores.
+Metal tile edge comes in different sizes and and metal finishes, so you can find one to match your kitchen design.
+It’s very subtle – you can barely see it, so it complements a lot of types of tile work.
 I think it makes a DIY tile job look more professional!

-We used schluter brand edging, but there are many different brands making a product like this.
+We used schluter brand edging, but there are many different brands making a product like this (here’s an example).
 Installation was super simple.
 We figured out where our tiling would stop and affixed the edging to the wall using screws.
-We used a level to make sure the metal edging wasn’t wonky.
+We used a level to make sure the metal edge wasn’t wonky.

 I just found your blog from a link you posted on apartment therapy, and I just wanted to say that it is awesome and very inspiring.Tina